Vik3927/ERA_v1-S5/README.md

 ## EDA
 The notebook can be used for a visual EDA on the dataset.
-Use `Code block 6` in the `MNIST_build_and_run.ipynb` notebook to plot multiple frames from the dataset at once.
+Use `Code block 6` in the `S5.ipynb` notebook to plot multiple frames from the dataset at once.
 The `num_frames` can be configured to see the desired number of frames at once.

 ## Train
 After setting the desired configurations, there are 2 ways to train the model.
-1. Simply run
+1. Simply run the following command in terminal

         python utils.py